Good-Data-Hub/taxonomy4good/README.md

                └───── Donations : 0
                └───── Community Outreach : 0
 ```
-To check what are the different attributes of a certain item you can search for the item by `id` or by `name` as follows.
+To check the attributes of an item search for the item by `id` or by `name` as follows.
 ```python
 social_item = example.search_items_by_name("Social")[0]
 ```